Famous buildings in New York City: 20 favorites the world knows and loves

 The Art Deco building has 70 above-ground floors and rises 850 feet (259 meters).

-In 2015, Steve Cuozzo of hometown tab New York Daily News called it "the greatest building in the world. ...
+In 2015, Steve Cuozzo of hometown tab New York Post called it "the greatest building in the world. ...
 No skyscraper in New York, or anywhere, so fully realizes as does 30 Rock the urban ideal of an architecturally magnificent, polyfunctional edifice serving commerce, art and recreation equally."

 Did you know?
 The building has gone through some name changes.
 Since 2015, it's been officially known as the Comcast Building.
 Other names: GE Building and RCA Building.